grelleum/SteelConnection/README.rst

 -  Make sure the REST API is enabled on your SteelConnect realm before trying to access the REST API.
--  Copy the steelconnecton.py file into the same folder as your script.
+-  Use pip to install steelconnection as shown above.
 -  Import steelconnection and create a new object by providing the Fully qualified DNS name of your realm.
 This would typically be ``REALM_NAME.riverbed.cc``, where ``REALM_NAME`` is specific to your